 The village of Sopsokha, located near the Chimi Lhakhang temple in the Punakha Valley, is famous for its vibrant and unique cultural traditions.
 The village consists of beautiful traditional Bhutanese houses adorned with colorful paintings and decorations – most of them phallus symbols.
 These are believed to ward off evil spirits and bring good luck.

 For me, the village was the best place to go souvenir shopping.
 It’s only there that you find the actual artwork, not just the reseller.
 We stumbled upon this one shop where the owner was painting a 30-minute high phallus, meticulously working on the details.
-On the opposite site was another lovely shop, where you can watch the son of the owner paint and carve phallus in every design possible.
+On the opposite side was another lovely shop, where you can watch the son of the owner paint and carve phalluses in every design possible.

 Sangchhen Dorji Lhuendrup Lhakhang Nunnery